iMerica/dj-rest-auth/README.md

 #### Tox

-Testing may also be done using [`tox`](https://pypi.org/project/tox/), which will run the tests against all supported combinations of python and django.
+Testing may also be done using [`tox`](https://pypi.org/project/tox/), which will run the tests against all supported combinations of Python and Django.

 Install tox, either globally or within a virtualenv, and then simply run `tox` from the repository directory.
 As there are many combinations, you may run them